BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### B. Execute all relevant penetration tests on all relevant hardware and software
 After all, the penetration tests have to be executed for all relevant software/hardware combinations.
 After reviewing the results regarding risk, minimizing the impact at customer should be in focus.
 Therefore, patches or workarounds---maybe also degradation strategies---have to be developed.
 Also having security issues in mind, one has to guarantee quality/functionality and availability of the device also.
 The security workaround should also be tested whith current functional tests to be sure that the customer still has his wanted functionality in his car.

 ##### ASSESSMENT
 * Is your penetration test continuously developed?
-  - Penetration tests are evaluated regularly.
-  - Penetration testers have the goal to find new vulnerabilities.
-  - New externally found vulnerabilities are added to the penetration tests.
 * Do you assure that penetration tests are executed for every released hardware/software combination?
-  - Penetration tests are executed for every project.
-  - Every possible HW/SW combination is documented.
-  - Every new rollout generates new penetration tests.
-  - Temporarily security establishing workarounds do not impede safety or functionality of the product, which must be ensured by tests.
 * Does your company collect and archive all results of these penetration tests?
-  - Penetration tests are well documented.
-  - Found issues are reported and documented.
-  - The software and hardware combinations that are vulnerable to a specific attack are documented immediately.
-  - Software and hardware are prioritized depending on if it's in the field or not.

 ##### RESULTS
 * Detailed matrix which links attack patterns to devices